 Your National Police Clearance Certificate must not be more than one year old and it will apply to your campsite licence, PSPP and PSCs for 3 years from the date of issue, unless determined otherwise.

-The original document will need to be viewed by the Department of State Development or a certified copy provided with camp site licence application in the post.
+The original document will need to be viewed by the Department of the Premier and Cabinet or a certified copy provided with camp site licence application in the post.

-Things the Department of State Development will take into consideration on assessment of the police history check will include:
+Things the Department of the Premier and Cabinet will take into consideration on assessment of the police history check will include:

 - If convicted of a crime in the past 10 years: